datacarpentry/astronomy-python/_episodes/06-photo.md

 ## Selecting based on photometry

-Now let's see how many of the candidate stars are inside the polygon we chose.
+Now we will check how many of the candidate stars are inside the polygon we chose.
-As we just saw, `contains_points` expects a list of (x,y) pairs.
+`contains_points` expects a list of (x,y) pairs.
 As with creating the `Polygon`, `DataFrames` are a convenient way to pass the colors and magnitudes for all of our stars in `candidates_df` to our `Polygon` to see which candidates are inside the polygon.
-We’ll start by putting color and magnitude data from `candidate_df` into a new `DataFrame`.
+We will start by putting color and magnitude data from `candidate_df` into a new `DataFrame`.

 ~~~
 cmd_df = pd.DataFrame()